 Kfar = city/village.
 Killa comes from kallé in Syriac which means “the Brides” or kalla כלא in Aramaic which means “The bride”.
 Thus Kfar Killa means “The Bride City”.

-There are probably way more villages with names rooted in Syriac/Aramaic/Phoenician and even Hebrew.
-If I missed your village or area let me know!
+There are probably way more villages with names rooted in Syriac/Aramaic/Phoenician and even Hebrew, if I missed your village/area let me know!
 And if you’re interested to know about more Lebanese villages with Syriac/Aramaic origins check “Le lexique des localités libanaises” by Anis Freiha.